Archana-Thakare/Rain-prediction/README.md

 # Rain-prediction:
 Problem Statement: Create a Machine Learning model using various Classification Models to predict rainfall.
-You have given the weather information of Sydney from 2008 to 2017 () The dataset contains 18 columns:
+You have given the weather information of Sydney from 2008 to 2017 (sydney_rain prediction.xlsx) The dataset contains 18 columns:
 Date:The date of observation
 Location:The common name of the location of the weather station